pforret/blog.splashing/_topic/city/kyoto.md

 ---
 # Kyoto

 Kyoto, officially Kyoto City, is the capital city of Kyoto Prefecture in Japan.
 Located in the Kansai region on the island of Honshu, Kyoto forms a part of the Keihanshin  metropolitan area along with Osaka and Kobe.
-As of 2021, the city has a population of 1.45 million.
+As of 2020, the city had a population of 1.46 million.
 The city is the cultural anchor of a substantially larger metropolitan area known as Greater Kyoto,  a metropolitan statistical area  home to a census-estimated 3.8 million people.

-Kyoto is one of the oldest municipalities in Japan, having been chosen in 794 as the new seat of Japan's imperial court by Emperor Kanmu.

 ## Unsplash photos